scriptPilot/dexie-mysql-sync/README.md

 The wrapper functions should be used to set the document properties `id`, `$deleted`, `$updated` and `$synchronized` automatically.

-Live queries can be used with JavaScript, React, Svelte, Vue and Angular as usual.
+Live queries in Dexie.js can be used with JavaScript, React, Svelte, Vue and Angular as usual.

 For synchronization purpose, documents are not deleted from the local database but have a property `$deleted` which ist set to `true`.